BiggIdeas/DropcoFrontend/README.md

 DROPCO (Frontend)
 ==============
+- **This project:**
-This project is the frontend of the website **DROPCO**.
+  This project has the website code for the DROPCO app.

+- **DROPCO Project:**
    Its purpose is to provide an efficient way to track warehouse products and a communication channel between stockers and drivers.

 Getting started
 --------------